Application and quantum properties of superpositions of oppositely squeezed states: Wigner functions of the superpositions of oppositely squeezed states

 The negativity in $W(\alpha)$ for $|r;\pm\rangle$ confirms their strongly nonclassical nature.
 This nonclassicality arises purely from superposition, not from squeezing alone: even ordinary squeezed states can generate entanglement when combined at a beam splitter, but they do not exhibit Wigner negativity.
-The richer structure $|r;\pm\rangle$ suggests potential advantages in tasks requiring high non-Gaussianity, such as certain quantum communication protocols or bosonic error correction.
+The richer structure of $|r;\pm\rangle$ suggests potential advantages in tasks requiring high non-Gaussianity, in particular, the heralded single-photon source analyzed in Sec.~\ref{section-application-single-photon-source}.